-Geek Native pays $0.10 a word, including tax, on articles 750 words to 1,000 words.
-No additional payment is made for words beyond the 1,000 cap and so writers are encouraged to stay within the limits.
-Sorry to say, this fee is inclusive of any tax and transfer fee.
+Geek Native pays $0.12 a word, including tax, on articles 750 words to 1,000 words.
+No additional payment is made for words beyond the 1,000 cap, so writers are encouraged to stay within the limits.
+Sorry to say this fee includes any tax and transfer fees.

-If you wish to contribute photographs or videos then please get in touch to discuss costs.
-As a ballpark, we can source 10 unique and themed Comic-Con photographs complete with a short write up for each for $80.
+If you wish to contribute photographs or videos, then please get in touch to discuss costs.
+As a ballpark, we can source 10 unique and themed Comic-Con photographs with a short write-up for each for $100.

 All submissions must be original and exclusive.
 As a rule of thumb, we can normally negotiate and agree to allow reposts just a few days after Geek Native has published the piece.
 This includes photographs and videos.